 Lures can be earned by gaining enough experience points to level up your in-game avatar.
 Since you’re running a business, you probably don’t have time to put the hours into the game needed for lures to be lucrative.
 The good news is you can buy lures en masse from the app’s in-game store.
 One lure costs 100 Pokécoins, which you can get by taking over rival gyms.
 Again, there’s an in-app purchase option if you don’t want to play the game; you can purchase Pokécoins for real money.
 Pokécoin prices start at $0.99 for 100 coins and end at $99.99 for 14,500 with several options in between.
 Depending on how successful your lures are, the higher amounts may end up being pretty lucrative for you.

-If you think it’s ridiculous to spend money on virtual currency—for what appears to be a kid’s game, no less—don’t forget Pokémon Go’s success thus far.
+If you think it’s ridiculous to spend money on a virtual currency—for what appears to be a kid’s game, no less—don’t forget Pokémon Go’s success thus far.
 It has impacted a good number of big businesses: Yelp has added a “PokéStop Nearby” filter, so inquiring guests can know just what to expect when they go someplace new.
 T-Mobile is also offering customers a year of free, unlimited data when playing Pokémon Go.
 This should show you that even established, people-centric businesses have their finger on the pulse of this phenomenon.
 And if you’re smart, you can get in on it too.

 This isn’t the first time a phenomenon has rocked the local search industry.
-But Pokémon Go is certainly the first one in a long time to have such a profound impact in such a short amount of time.
+But Pokémon Go is undoubtedly the first one in a long time to have such a profound impact in such a short amount of time.
 It hasn’t even been out a month!

 Other sponsorship details are in the works with other businesses, but we’ll have to wait and see.
 Developer Niantic Labs’ previous game, Ingress, which Pokémon Go closely resembles in concept, has sponsorships with Jamba Juice, Zipcar, and several others.
 These businesses are rendered in-game as prominent locations, drawing players’ eyes—and their wallets.